 Key Stage 3

-We work with a range of outside agencies that support us in providing breadth of opportunity, sometimes within the school day and sometimes outside of the school day.
+We work with a range of outside agencies that support us in providing a breadth of opportunity, sometimes within the school day and sometimes outside of the school day.
 Equipment in the music department is parallel to equipment used in the music industry to ensure there is a skilled vocational link to their studies.

 All students are supported in developing their SHINE values through a range of practical activities, for example: supporting others in group work and in performance, challenging themselves in completing work they consider more demanding, independently handling equipment and organisational skills, having the resilience to practice, and showing excellence in their work ethic.